ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/README.md

 ## Next Steps

-Let's get started with running the python model of the N-Body simulator on an x86 machine in [Module 01 - Python Simulations on x86](Module_01_python_sims).
+Let’s get started with running the Matlab model of FAM on an x86 machine in [Module 01 - Matlab Simulations on x86](Module_01_matlab_sim).